 Hiding a series can be easily done by clicking the series legend to toggle On/Off its visibility.

-You can hover over any point in the graph to open an Error Analysis Snapshot directly from that time.
-This is a powerful tool to drill into the cause of sudden spike in errors within your application.
-If the series you are hovering over is a composite series (i.e. it aggregates more than one error type) the tool window will enable you to perform the equivalent of a Split operation to break the series into its discrete components which can then be used to open a snapshot directly for.
+Hover over any point in the graph to open the Error Analysis Snapshot from that point of time, directly.
+This tool enables you to drill into the cause of sudden spike in errors within your application.
+In case of composite series (one that aggregates multiple error types), you can perform the equivalent of a Split operation to break the series into its discrete components If the series you are hovering over is a composite series (i.e. it aggregates more than one error type) the tool window will enable you to perform the equivalent of a Split operation to break the series into its discrete components which can then be used to open a snapshot directly for.

 Open a snapshot directly from the graph to see the closest Error Analysis for that point in time